EnesUlasDincer/A-Machine-Learning-Approach-to-Resolving-Conflicts-in-Physical-Human-Robot-Interaction/README.md

 ### Contents
 - **Animations:** This folder contains animations and visual demonstrations of co-manipulation scenarios used in the research to illustrate the interactions and conflict resolution strategies.
+  - **Current Object Location:** A black rectangle on the screen represents the current location of the manipulated object.

+  - **Robot's Force Vector:** A green arrow points in the direction of the force applied by the robot.
+The length and direction of the arrow indicate the magnitude and direction of the robot's force vector.

+  - **Robot's Intended Goal:** A dashed green rectangle outlines the robot's intended goal location.
+This serves as a visual reference for where the robot aims to move the object during the interaction.

+  - **Human's Force Vector:** A blue arrow represents the force exerted by the human participant.
+Similar to the robot's force vector, the length and direction of the blue arrow illustrate the magnitude and direction of the human's force vector during the co-manipulation task.

 - **Questionnaire:** The "Questionnaire" folder contains the detailed questionnaire administered after the experiments, which contains several variables, covering a spectrum of dimensions, to measure the subjective opinion of the participants.
 These responses provide insights into user preferences and perceptions related to human-robot interaction.